 I. What to Consider When Looking for the Best Drawing Tablets for Photoshop

 There are a handful of important things you must consider when looking to get a drawing tablet for Photoshop, which are listed below in order of importance.
-If none of the models reviewed here are for you, or you want to do any further research into your ideal editing pad for Photoshop, then you can use this checklist to guide you.
+If none of the touchpads for Photoshop reviewed here are for you, or you want to do any further research into your ideal editing pad for Photoshop, then you can use this checklist to guide you.
+If you’ve never used Lightroom or Photoshop with drawing tablets before, then take a look at my free tutorials to see how powerful these pieces of software are, and see the current Adobe plan for pricing.

-Drawing Accuracy.
+- Drawing Accuracy.
 The best tablet for Photoshop drawing will respond as if you are using pen and paper.
 Some cheaper tablets will not accurately move the cursor on screen as you move the pen across them.
 The degree of accuracy for each graphics tablet is hard to tell from manufacturer’s specifications, but can usually be inferred from reading multiple user reviews, or by using the reviews further down this article.
 Related to this is pen tilt recognition.
 Some cheaper tablets lose accuracy as you naturally tilt the pen during a stroke.
 This is covered in the reviews below.
+Remember that it is possible to buy a separate pen for Photoshop if the stylus that comes with the tablet doesn’t suit you.

-Customizable Buttons.
+- Customizable Buttons.
 Some graphics tablets do not contain any customizable buttons, while others have a number of buttons and scrolling wheels on both the tablet and pen.
-Whether this is of any use to you is down to personal preference, but I find these incredibly helpful in my day-to-day photo editing workflow in Lightroom and Photoshop.
+Whether this is of any use to you is down to personal preference, but I find these incredibly helpful in my day-to-day use of my editing pad for Lightroom and Photoshop.
 The usability of these buttons and scroll wheels is highest in the Wacom tablets for Photoshop, which come with excellent software to map the buttons, as well as high build quality physical switches.

-Connectivity.
+- Connectivity.
+Using a drawing tablet with Photoshop is much easier if you don’t have to deal with cables, particularly if you are using a laptop.
 Most graphics tablets for photo editing connect via USB cable, but a number are able to connect via bluetooth.
 The best wireless drawing tablets can be found in the reviews further down this article.
+All models reviewed in this article are drawing pads for Mac or Windows and work with Photoshop in either OS.

-If you don’t have time to read the rest of the article, then undoubtedly the best drawing tablet for Photoshop, and the best Wacom tablet 2021, has to be the Wacom Intuos Pro, due to its accuracy, functionality and ease of use.
+If you don’t have time to read the rest of the article, then undoubtedly the best pen tablet for Photoshop, and the best Wacom tablet, has to be the Wacom Intuos Pro, due to its accuracy, functionality and ease of use.
 Personally, I prefer the small version for its portability, although it also comes in both medium and large.
-A comparison between the three sizes is further down this article.
+A comparison between the three sizes is in the best Wacom size section of this article.

 - The Best Drawing Accuracy of any tablet